JulienHeiduk/jheiduk.com/content/posts/complementary_candidates_word2vec.md

 ## Introduction

-Candidate generation is the first step in a "Multi-Stage" recommendation system.
+Candidates generation is the first step in a "Multi-Stage" recommendation system.
 In this article, we will present a method for generating complementary candidates for a product.
 While there are numerous research papers or articles focused on generating similar candidates, there are far fewer that address a complementary approach.

 Before diving into the specifics, let’s first define what a complementary candidate is.
 We define complementarity as follows: a candidate is complementary to a product if, in practice, it is often purchased together with this main product due to its complementary nature.
 The "complementary candidate" is a product that, by its function or use, naturally combines with the main product.
 This represents an intrinsic relationship between the two products.